by Daniel A. Rosen |

 I don’t normally ask this sort of thing, but:

-Please send this to any small business owner, CEO, or hiring manager you know.
-Post it on LinkedIn or anywhere else someone in a position to hire others might see it.
+Please share this with any small business owner, CEO, or hiring manager you know.
+Repost it on LinkedIn or anywhere else someone in a position to hire others might see it.